 "Once upon a time...a long time ago, there lived a little girl who was given JC Penny and Sears' catalogues to circle and initial toys she loved.
-She spent hours upon hours gazing, circling, dreaming, initialing, and dreaming the treasures she circled would find their way to her arms; I believe she may have even prayed for them a time or two...'Dear God, I promise to be really really good and pray more often if you will just let me have this doll".
+She spent hours upon hours gazing, circling, dreaming, initialing, and hoping the treasures she circled would find their way to her arms; I believe she may have even prayed for them a time or two...'Dear God, I promise to be really really good and pray more often if you will just let me have this doll".

 It's me, that little girl?
 It's me.
 And it was just a few weeks ago that I realized, the idea of giving me the catalogues wasn't to gauge what I wanted for Christmas or Birthdays, it was intended to keep me engaged and quiet.
 It was a genius move on my Grandmother's part and I plan to use the same tactic, using the Toys R Us Big Book, with my little ones.